rzzzwilson/pyMail/README.rst

 ======
 The code here is purely exploratory.

-This is a Python+wxPython desktop application that runs under Linux, OSX and Windows (7, at least).
+This is a Python+PySide desktop application that runs under Linux, OSX and Windows (7, at least).

 We'll use PySide.
 This means we can use Python 3.
 I've waited long enough